-The Office of Environmental Quality and Transboundary Issues (EQT) develops U.S. policy on environmental issues in the areas of air pollution, toxic chemicals and pesticides, hazardous wastes, and other pollutants.
-EQT also leads the process of environmental review for presidential permitting of transboundary infrastructure.
-Key chemicals and pollution agreements include the Montreal Protocol on Substances That Deplete the Ozone Layer, the Stockholm Convention on Persistent Organic Pollutants, the Basel Convention on Transboundary Movements of Hazardous Wastes, the Rotterdam Convention on Prior Informed Consent, and the UN ECE Long-Range Transboundary Air Pollution Agreement.
-The Office also focuses on a variety of multilateral organizations and issues such as the UN Environment Program, the OECD Environment Policy Committee, the North American Commission on Environmental Cooperation, trade and the environment, and the integration of environmental considerations into the work of the World Bank and other multilateral development banks.
+Chemicals, Air Quality and Waste: EQT develops and coordinates U.S. policy in the areas of air pollution, toxic chemicals and pesticides, hazardous wastes, and other pollutants, leading U.S. government engagement on numerous chemicals and pollution agreements and initiatives.
+These include the Montreal Protocol on Substances That Deplete the Ozone Layer, the Stockholm Convention on Persistent Organic Pollutants, the Basel Convention on Transboundary Movements of Hazardous Wastes, the Rotterdam Convention on Prior Informed Consent, the UN ECE Long-Range Transboundary Air Pollution Agreement, the Minamata Convention on Mercury, and the Strategic Approach to International Chemicals Management.